gomarcd/crashtest/README.md

 :white_check_mark: No telemetry, ads or trackers

-:white_check_mark: Runs locally on your machine, the only data ever going out are queries explicitly sent by user
+:white_check_mark: Runs locally on your machine, the only data ever going out are queries explicitly sent by you

 :white_check_mark: Code signing: macOS binaries are signed with official Apple certificate issued by Developer ID Certification Authority, Windows binaries will be code signed via Azure Trusted Signing pending its identity validation